dannydlh/passport-typescript-lab/README.md

-After spending a couple dozen hours on this, I'm pretty discouraged.
-Didn't have enough time to add admin capabilities.
+It took me a long time to wrap my head around this one.